Holcomb touts record growth, wants even more

 Holcomb's name has been floated as a possible contender for Indiana's U.S. Senate seat, which will be open as Sen. Mike Bruan has announced that he's trying to take over Holcomb's job at the governor's mansion in Indianapolis.

-He worked as a staffer and campaign manager for former Gov. Mitch Daniels — whose name has also been floated as a possible contender for Senate now that he's retiring from presidency of Purdue University — and served as Chief of Staff for former Republican Sen. Dan Coats, so he's worked the hall of Congress before.
+He worked as a staffer and campaign manager for former Gov. Mitch Daniels — whose name has also been floated as a possible contender for the Senate or governor now that he's retiring from presidency of Purdue University — and served as Chief of Staff for former Republican Sen. Dan Coats, so he's worked the halls of Congress before.

 Is an attempted return to Washington in his future?